 - Prepare and plan for mass casualty incidents.

-- Insure the integrity, to the best of our ability, of the personal property of decedents.
+- Ensure the integrity, to the best of our ability, of the personal property of decedents.

 - Provide for disposition of unclaimed, indigent citizens, according to state law

-- Sign death certificate in all cases of unnatural death, and many cases of natural death
+- Sign death certificates in all cases of unnatural death, and many cases of natural death